AyushSinghbharti/Spotify-Clone/README.md

 ## Features

-- Seamless music playback
+- Seamless music playback of 15 sec.
-- Integration with Spotify API for accessing a vast library of songs
+- Integration with Spotify API for accessing a vast library of songs.
-- Database storage using PostgreSQL
+- Database storage using PostgreSQL.
-- Easy-to-use interface built with React Native components
+- Easy-to-use interface built with React Native components/
-- Utilization of StepZen for simplifying GraphQL API integration
+- Utilization of StepZen for simplifying GraphQL API integration.
-- Expo for streamlined development and testing
+- Expo for streamlined development and testing.

 ## Technologies Used